-Scammers and con artists are nothing new, and they’re used to targeted lost tourists and students.
-However, they’re actually used Instagram influencers to up their scamming level.
+Scammers and con artists are nothing new, and they’re used to targeting lost tourists and students.
+However, they’re actually using Instagram influencers to up their scamming level.

 According to various reports, somebody posed as Wendi Deng Murdock was deceiving popular social media figures out of their money while participating in photography projects in Indonesia.
 Wendi is the former wife of Rupert Murdoch.

 It was travel photographer Carley Rudd, who has over 60,000 Instagram followers, who shed light into the scam, which turned out to have even more victims.
 Rudd said she was asked to take pictures in Jakarta, Indonesia for a photography project that involved the 2022 Winter Olympics in Beijing.
 Rudd said she had to book her own flights and pay for a photography permit – a promise of reimbursement was made.

 It wasn’t until she was in Indonesia that she realized it was all a scam.

 Come to find out “This Life Of Travel” developers Zornitsa Shahanska and Henry Wu were also tricked by the same scam.
 Rudd has heard from numerous influencers about the scam, saying they too were also victims.

 It appears the scam may be tied to one person the Hollywood Reporter called out in a report last year for their role in deceiving makeup artists, photographers and others.
 Most of them were also send to Indonesia, shelling out a lot of money for tour guides, transportation, etc.

 And, it appears that Instagram influencers are the latest victims in the scam to be targeted.
 The first email of the Murdoch scam says the person was referred by a Conde Nast Traveler senior editor.
 Rudd said people targeted in the scam have actually worked as a professional travel photographer for the company.